Cameras at the Tufa Field

 What is this?

 This is the main Tufa Field.
-The remains of the plastic reptile fence are visible when the grasses are short.
+The remains of the plastic reptile fence from a previous scheme are still visible when the grasses are short.
 This was to isolate the central area, with artificial refuge spots, so that amphibians and reptiles could be translocated to a new site.
 The plastic has now degraded due to weathering and presents a considerable hazard to the inhabitants food chain, plus adding to the general problem of plastic waste in our environment.

 We sometimes pan this view to see more of the field.
 At the top of the picture is the developing new Tufa Flush, to add to the existing two established sites further to the right ( out of shot).